MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

 In general, small number of missing transitions would cause huge performance improvement in the proposed design;
 As the number of missing transitions grows larger, the performance of the proposed design would converge to the performance of the current implementation.

+In the above examples, I always set the transition size to 1kB, but in reality its size depends on how much transactions are included in it.
+Larger transition size would make performance of current impelementation worse.

 [1] Since transition frontier also store a list of past roots which is known as root history, oldest transition could be the oldest transition in